libbyshoop/csinparallel/dev/modules/CUDAArchitecture/source/1-Mandelbrot/Mandelbrot.rst

     }

-But wait didn't we say in the last module that conditionals don't speed up CUDA code?
-Yes, usually they don't however due to the nature of the mandelbrot set it is very likely that some warps have threads that all terminate before reaching ``max_iter`` so in some cases it will give us a slight speed up.
+But wait didn't we say in the last module that conditionals should be avoided?
+Yes, when a thread returns early, it's just dead weight in the warp, howerver due to the nature of the mandelbrot set it is very likely that some warps have threads that all terminate before reaching ``max_iter`` so in some cases it will give us a slight speed up.
 If the warp contains a point within the